mhweiner/autorel/README.md

     });
     ```

+# System Requirements

+- Linux or MacOS (Windows is not officially supported)
+- Node.js 14+
+- NPM 7+
+- Git 2.13+
+- Bash

 # Commit Messages

 Commit messages are parsed to determine the version bump.
 They must follow the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) standard specification.